Dynamics 365 training: How to set your team up for success

-Using a similar on-demand video setup to Udemy, LinkedIn's Lynda training library also has several Dynamics 365 training courses available.
-Ranging from "first look" introductory level guides, up to advanced techniques, two of these courses feature a focus on LinkedIn's integration with Dynamics 365.
-Unlike Udemy, which sells its training courses individually, Lynda requires organizations to sign up to a plan, the cheapest of which costs $25.00/£12.95 per month, that gives users unlimited access to over 6,000 courses.
+Using a similar on-demand video setup to Udemy, LinkedIn Learning’s training library also has several Dynamics 365 training courses available.
+Ranging from “first look” introductory level guides, up to advanced techniques, two of these courses feature a focus on LinkedIn’s integration with Dynamics 365.
+Unlike Udemy, which sells its training courses individually, LinkedIn Learning requires organizations to sign up to a plan, the cheapest of which costs $25.00/£12.95 per month, that gives users unlimited access to over 6,000 courses.

 If you’re looking for native, long-term support for your Dynamics 365 users, digital adoption software such as Iridize, Toonimo, or WalkMe could be an option.
 Built to help users get to grips with new platforms on the job, these programs provide Dynamics 365 provides users with walk-thrus, giving contextual, step by step instructions on how to use features, and help to complete tasks in real-time.

 The platforms work by overlaying assistance interfaces on top of Dynamics 365, simplifying the user experience without affecting the underlying systems.
 Pop-ups point users in the right direction when requested, making either platform a great option for ongoing training, and allowing users to take charge of their own learning as they go.